iTwin/bis-schemas/Domains/3-DisciplineOther/Hydraulics/PipeNetworkHydraulicAnalysis/PipeNetworkHydraulicAnalysis.remarks.md

 ---
 noEditThisPage: true
-remarksTarget: SewerHydraulicAnalysis.ecschema.md
+remarksTarget: PipeNetworkHydraulicAnalysis.ecschema.md
 ---

-# SewerHydraulicAnalysis
+# PipeNetworkHydraulicAnalysis

-This schema defines classes that represent data for Hydraulic modeling of Stormwater and Sanitary networks.
+This schema defines classes that represent data for Hydraulic modeling of Pipe Networks